Use this form to give us your feedback or report any problems you experienced finding information on our Website.

 Thank you for providing feedback.

-The Fund returned 3.11%, reflecting performance at the net asset value (NAV) of Class A shares, with all distributions reinvested, for the quarter ended March 31, 2013.
-The Fund's benchmark, the Barclays U.S. Aggregate Bond Index,2 returned -0.12% in the same period.
-A blended index of 60% BofA Merrill Lynch High Yield Master II Constrained Index,3 20% BofA Merrill Lynch All Convertible Index,4 and 20% Barclays U.S. Aggregate Bond Index2 returned 3.22%.
+The Fund returned 2.69%, reflecting performance at the net asset value (NAV) of Class A shares, with all distributions reinvested, for the quarter ended September 30, 2013.
+The Fund's benchmark, the Barclays U.S. Aggregate Bond Index,13 returned 0.57% in the same period.
+A blended index of 60% BofA Merrill Lynch High Yield Master II Constrained Index,4 20% BofA Merrill Lynch All Convertibles, All Qualities Index,5 and 20% Barclays U.S. Aggregate Bond Index returned 2.89%.
 The blended index is more representative of the diversified nature of the Bond Debenture Fund than is the Barclays U.S. Aggregate Bond Index, which includes only investment-grade securities.
-Average annual total returns, which reflect performance at the maximum 4.75% sales charge applicable to Class A share investments and include the reinvestment of all distributions, as of March 31, 2013, are: one year: 5.19%; five years: 7.69%; and 10 years: 7.66%.
+Average annual total returns, which reflect performance at the maximum 4.75% sales charge applicable to Class A share investments and include the reinvestment of all distributions, as of September 30, 2013, are: one year: 1.71%; five years: 9.40%; and 10 years: 6.75%.
 Expense ratio: 0.96%.

 Performance data quoted represent past performance, which does not guarantee future results.
 Current performance may be higher or lower than the performance data quoted.
 The investment return and principal value of an investment in the fund will fluctuate so that shares, on any given day or when redeemed, may be worth more or less than their original cost.
 To obtain performance data current to the most recent month-end, call Lord Abbett at 1-888-522-2388 or visit us at www.lordabbett.com.

-The majority of industries within the Fund contributed positively to absolute performance.
-Among the industries that contributed the most were energy and health care.
-Among those that contributed the least were real estate and utilities.
+Overall across the portfolio, among the industries that contributed the most to absolute performance were technology and electronics, energy, and health care.
+Among those that either detracted from absolute performance or contributed the least were foreign sovereign, real estate, and banking.

 Please refer to www.lordabbett.com under the "Portfolio" tab for a complete list of holdings of the Fund, including the securities discussed above.

-We continue to see a shortage of yield and good fundamentals driving demand for the high-yield asset class.
-Given certain market technicals, we do not anticipate further significant spread tightening, but continue to find good relative value in corporates versus Treasuries.
+We continue to see good fundamentals, low default rates, and low cost of capital supporting the high-yield asset class.
 The market also continues to be supported by accommodative monetary policy by central banks.
-We are thus monitoring the interest-rate sensitivity of the portfolio.
-The convertibles sector has performed well during the first quarter of 2013, and we believe it should continue to provide good value.
-We are seeking additional attractive opportunities in that sector.
+Consequently, we continue to find good, relative value in investment-grade corporates versus Treasuries.
+We continue to use Treasury futures to hedge some of the duration of the portfolio.
+The convertibles sector has performed well year to date, and we believe it should continue to provide good value.
+We are still seeking additional attractive opportunities in that sector.

 Performance data quoted is historical.
 Past performance is not indicative of future results.
 Current performance may be higher or lower than the performance quoted.
 The investment return and principal value of an investment in the Fund will fluctuate so that shares, on any given day or when redeemed, may be worth more or less than their original cost.
 To obtain performance data current to the most recent quarter-end, go to quarter ending performance on our Website or call Lord Abbett at (888) 522-2388.